sschepanski/Power_and_Sample_Size_Calculations/README.md

 - **MindSpaceOne 2.0**: Contains power and sample size calculations for the "MindSpaceOne 2.0" study, a two-arm pilot trial investigating the effects of brief daily meditation on gut microbiome and psychological outcomes in healthy participants.

+- **GOODSENSE**: Contains sample size calculations for the "GOODSENSE" study, comparing the diagnostic properties of the CDDC(R) compared with CT for lung cancer.

 Each project folder contains relevant scripts and documentation on the methodology, calculations, and results.

 ## Getting Started